shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 import "@openzeppelin/contracts/security/ReentrancyGuard.sol";
 ```

-We will be using OpenZepellin's [AccessControl](https://docs.openzeppelin.com/contracts/2.x/access-control) to manage members' and stakeholders' roles in the DAO.
-We need OpenZepellin's [ReentrancyGuard](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard) to make sure there can't be any nested reentrant calls.
-These are security features that should not be ignored while creating a smart contract.
+We will be using OpenZepellin's [AccessControl](https://docs.openzeppelin.com/contracts/2.x/access-control) to manage the Member and Stakeholder roles in the DAO.
+We also need OpenZepellin's [ReentrancyGuard](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard) to make sure there can't be any nested reentrant calls.
+These are important security features that should not be ignored while creating a smart contract.

 ```solidity
     struct Proposal {